Giving Thanks For Sunny Side Up Banks

-When it comes to choosing where to keep my money safe, or where to get a loan or mortgage, I have less information about the market impact of my money than I do when shopping for eggs.
+When it comes to choosing where to keep my money safe, or where to get a loan or mortgage, we have less information about the market impact of my money than we do when shopping for eggs.

-Let me explain.
+Let us explain.
 When it comes to shopping for eggs, we have a remarkable number of clearly-labeled, meaningful choices for how to spend our valuable dollars.

 From cage-free to pasture-raised to organic eggs, carton labels provide useful information to help shoppers distinguish one farm’s practices from the next.
 This labeling not only helps customers purchase the types of eggs they want, but also vote for and grow the markets that help to produce them.

 Those that want to minimize fertilizer runoff can purchase USDA Certified Organic eggs.
 Local business proponents can look for eggs from a nearby farm.
 Animal rights supporters can check for the Animal Welfare Approved certification.